davidtimmons/summer-vagrant-base/README.md

 * `http://localhost:3000` opens to your application.
 * `http://localhost:3001` opens to a test email inbox that catches messages sent to port `1025`.

-# 1.0 UNDERLYING OS
+# Underlying OS

 *Ubuntu Server 14.04 LTS (Trusty Tahr)* sourced from https://vagrantcloud.com/ubuntu/.

-## 1.1 Managing languages within the provisioned box.
+## Managing languages within the provisioned box

 The provisioned box uses `pyenv` and `nodenv` to control language versions.
 Use these tools to download and use different versions of Python and Node.js respectively.

-# 2.0 TROUBLESHOOTING
+# Troubleshooting

 * There are small differences between Unix Bash shell and the Mac OS X shell.
 You may need to adjust these build scripts if using a Mac.